 Students who do not meet the above criteria will be admitted, but they will be assigned the status of non-degree seeking.
 Students who are non-degree seeking are not eligible to receive financial aid nor some scholarships.

 Continuous Enrollment in Math and English Courses

 Students Who Do Not Qualify for Degree-Seeking Status

-Students who are not high school graduates or its equivalent or who are not qualified international students and score below ENG 98 or ENG 112 and MATH 95 in the ACCUPLACER, will remain admitted as non-degree seeking.
+Students who are not high school graduates or its equivalent or international students who do not meet the ACCUPLACER requirements for ENG 101* and MATH 120 in the ACCUPLACER, will remain admitted as non-degree seeking.
 These students will be referred to:

 Changing From Non Degree-Seeking to Degree-Seeking

 To qualify for degree-seeking status, students must:

 - Request and present official ACT or SAT transcripts.
 Transcripts must show a minimum course placement of ENG 101 and MATH 120 without MATH 20 corequisite support; or

 - Take one of the three state approved HSE exams and present evidence of official HSE transcript showing successful completion.